StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --tstart TSTART       Start time of the observation (s from MJDREF) --tstop TSTOP         End time of the observation (s from MJDREF) --mjdref MJDREF       Reference MJD
-      --deadtime DEADTIME [DEADTIME ...]
-                            Dead time magnitude.
-Can be specified as a single number, or two.
-In this last case, the second value is used as sigma of the dead time distribution --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
+      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
       --debug               use DEBUG logging level